nabeelvalley/docs/src/content/docs/android/android-apps-with-kotlin.md

 description: Introduction to building Android apps using the Kotlin Programming Language
 ---

+---
+published: true
+title: Building Android Apps with Kotlin
+subtitle: Introduction to building Android apps using the Kotlin Programming Language
+description: Introduction to building Android apps using the Kotlin Programming Language
+---

 > From [this Udacity Corse](https://classroom.udacity.com/courses/ud9012)

 # Building your First App